translate/pootle/docs/server/commands.rst

 changed_languages
 ^^^^^^^^^^^^^^^^^

+.. versionadded:: 2.7

-Lists a comma-separated list of language codes that changed since the last sync operation.
+Produces a comma-separated list of language codes that changed since the last sync operation.

-When ``--after-revision`` is specified with a revision number as an argument, it will print the language codes that changed since the specified revision.
+When ``--after-revision`` is specified with a revision number as an argument, it will print the language codes for languages that have changed since the specified revision.